 Cub Scout Meeting.

-Private Club meeting.
+Club meeting of a non-profit group.
 Not a Library event.

 Private meeting.
 Group will meet on first Monday of the month, starting in June, in the 2nd Floor Office Suite.